- Circus cyaneus

 Asian populations winter south to Japan, southern China south of the Yangtze, and northern India; a rare straggler to Taiwan.

 Formerly included Northern Harrier (and still so by Howard & Moore), and sometimes also Cinereous Harrier, as subspecies; these have been split as separate species in view of the distinct morphological and ecological differences between them.

 Hen Harrier populations are secure in some areas, but in others, notably Great Britain, have suffered massive declines due to determined criminal persecution by game-shooting estates.

 Breeds in marshes, grasslands and heathlands, sometimes in mountains, often in cultivated areas.

 Like all harriers, hunts using a low, slow flight over the ground, with their wings held in a shallow "V", then plunge onto their prey.

 They build a nest of sticks and grass on the ground in thick heather, grass or shrubs.
-The clutch consists of three to six eggs which are incubated by the female for 29 - 31 days, fledging after about a month later.
+The clutch contains three to six eggs which are incubated by the female for 29 - 31 days, fledging about a month later.

 They take 2 - 3 years to mature, but may attempt breeding in their first year.

 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, S. M. Billerman, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
 2019.
 The eBird/Clements Checklist of Birds of the World: v2019.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/